liubotsvetkov/lmapd_interface/README.md

 # OpenWrt UI supporting LMAPD
-Interface enabling configuration of the LMAP daemon through the OpenWrt LuCI WebUI
+Interface enabling configuration of the LMAP daemon through the OpenWrt LuCI WebUI.

-I have provided a working OpenWrt image containing lmapd and the UI for lmapd, built using client-side rendering
+I have provided a working OpenWrt image containing lmapd and the UI for lmapd, built using client-side rendering.

 ### Installation